 In May 2022, in connection with an existing arrangement, Merck exercised its option to obtain an exclusive license outside of Chinese mainland, Hong Kong, Macau and Taiwan for the development, manufacture and commercialization of Kelun-Biotech's trophoblast antigen 2 (TROP2)-targeting ADC programs, including its lead compound, SKB-264 (MK-2870), which is currently in Phase 2 clinical development.
 Under the terms of the agreement, Merck and Kelun-Biotech will collaborate on certain early clinical development plans, including evaluating the potential of MK-2870 as a monotherapy and in combination with Keytruda for advanced solid tumors.
-Upon option exercise, Merck made a payment of \$30 million, which was recorded in Research and development expenses in the second quarter and first six months of 2022, and agreed to make additional payments of \$30 million upon completion of specified project activities and \$25 million upon technology transfer.
-Merck also agreed to make quarterly payments in 2022 and 2023 aggregating up to \$111 million to fund Kelun-Biotech's ongoing research and development activities, of which \$81 million has been paid through June 2023.
+Upon option exercise, Merck made a payment of \$30 million, which was recorded in Research and development expenses in the first nine months of 2022.
+Additionally, Merck agreed to make an additional payment of \$25 million upon technology transfer, which occurred in the third quarter of 2023 and will be paid in the fourth quarter of 2023.
+Merck also agreed to make quarterly payments in 2022 and 2023 aggregating up to \$111 million to fund Kelun-Biotech's ongoing research and development activities, of which \$95 million has been paid through September 2023.
 In addition, Kelun-Biotech is eligible to receive future contingent milestone payments (which include all program compounds) aggregating up to \$90 million in developmental milestones, \$290 million in first commercial sale milestones, and \$780 million in sales-based milestones.
-The agreement also provides for Merck to pay tiered royalties ranging from a midsingle-digit rate to a low-double-digit rate on future net sales.
+The agreement also provides for Merck to pay tiered royalties ranging from a mid-single-digit rate to a low-double-digit rate on future net sales.